k0shk0sh/FastHub/.github/CONTRIBUTING.md

 - Let's keep everything clean and tidy here :)
   - Make sure that similar Issues are not exist.
 Reopen an Issue if exists but closed.
   - If things you want to submit are related to each other, submit them in one Issue.
-- None of the forked repositories' issues will be accepted!
+- None of the forked Repositories' Issues will be accepted!
   - Forks are developed separately from the origin Repository.
 - Make sure you are running latest version (to check it out withing the FastHub head to About and tap on the section with application's version).
 - Make sure the included template is filled in (submitting an Issue within FastHub will do it automatically).